Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Abstract

 \section{Abstract}

-Causal structure learning, a prominent technique for encoding cause and effect relationships among variables, through Bayesian Networks (BNs).
-Merely recovering causal structures from real-world observed data lacks precision, while the development of Large Language Models (LLM) is opening a new frontier of causality.
-LLM presents strong capability in discovering causal relationships between variables with the "text" inputs defining the investigated variables, leading to a potential new hierarchy and new ladder of causality.
-We aim an critical issue in the emerging topic of LLM based causal structure learning, to tackle erroneous prior causal statements from LLM, which is seldom considered in the current context of expert dominating prior resources.
-As a pioneer attempt, we propose a BN learning strategy resilient to prior errors without need of human intervention.
-Focusing on the edge-level prior, we classify the possible prior errors into three types: order-consistent, order-reversed, and irrelevant, and provide their theoretical impact on the Structural Hamming Distance (SHD) under the presumption of sufficient data.
-Intriguingly, we discover and prove that only the order-reversed error contributes to an increase in a unique acyclic closed structure, defined as a "quasi-circle".
-Leveraging this insight, a post-hoc strategy is employed to identify the order-reversed prior error by its impact on the increment of "quasi-circles".
+Causal structure learning (CSL), a prominent technique for encoding cause-and-effect relationships among variables, through Bayesian Networks (BNs).
+Although recovering causal structure solely from data is a challenge, the integration of prior knowledge, revealing partial structural truth, can markedly enhance learning quality.
+However, current methods based on prior knowledge exhibit limited resilience to errors in the prior, with hard constraint methods disregarding priors entirely, and soft constraints accepting priors based on a predetermined confidence level, which may require expert intervention.
+To address this issue, we propose a strategy resilient to edge-level prior errors for CSL, thereby minimizing human intervention.
+We classify prior errors into different types and provide their theoretical impact on the Structural Hamming Distance (SHD) under the presumption of sufficient data.
+Intriguingly, we discover and prove that the strong hazard of prior errors is associated with a unique acyclic closed structure, defined as ``quasi-circle''.
+Leveraging this insight, a post-hoc strategy is employed to identify the prior errors by its impact on the increment of ``quasi-circles''.
 Through empirical evaluation on both real and synthetic datasets, we demonstrate our strategy's robustness against prior errors.
-Specifically, we highlight its substantial ability to resist order-reversed errors while maintaining the majority of correct prior knowledge.
+Specifically, we highlight its substantial ability to resist order-reversed errors while maintaining the majority of correct prior.

 }

 \IEEEdisplaynontitleabstractindextext